Clubs and Organizations

 STUDENT NURSE ASSOCIATION

-The Student Nurse Association (SNA) is an organization of students at the local, state, and national level that supports the development of professional nurses’ activities by an approved constitution.
-The SNA sponsors the annual student nurse pinning ceremony for graduating PN and RN students each May prior to graduation.
-The organization also sets goals each year for fund raising events to support community health activities as well as sending officers and members to the national SNA convention.
+The Student Nurse Association of LCC is an organization of students at the local, state and national level that supports the development of professional nurse activities by an approved constitution.
+The LCC Student Nurse Association sponsors the annual Student Nurse Pinning Ceremony for graduating PN and RN students each May.
+The organization also sets goals each year for fund raising events to support community health activities as well as sending officers and members to the annual National Student Nurse Association Convention.

 SkillsUSA prepares America’s high performance workers in technical, skilled, service, and health occupations.
 The club promotes quality educational experiences for students in leadership, teamwork, citizenship and character development, self-confidence, work attitudes and communication skills.
 SkillsUSA programs include local, state and national competitions in which students demonstrate occupational and leadership skills.